 NUBEQA may cause fertility problems in males, which may affect the ability to father children.
 Talk to your healthcare provider if you have concerns about fertility.

 These are not all the possible side effects of NUBEQA.
 Call your doctor for medical advice about side effects.
-You are encouraged to report side effects or quality complaints of products to the FDA by visiting www.fda.gov/medwatch or calling 1-800-FDA-1088.
+You may report side effects to the FDA at 1-800-FDA-1088 1-800-FDA-1088 or www.fda.gov/medwatch.

 For important risk and use information about NUBEQA, please see the full Prescribing Information.